Our specialised teachers are passionate about Physics and work tirelessly to bring the subject to life in engaging and interactive ways.

 Extracurricular

-Students can take their passion for physics to the next level with a range of exciting clubs and societies.
-From the CREST award scheme to the British Physics Olympiad Experimental Competition in Year 10 and above, there’s always something new to learn and discover.
+Students can take their passion for Physics to the next level with a range of exciting clubs and societies.
+From the CREST award scheme (Year 8-10) to the British Physics Olympiad Experimental Competition (Year 10 and above) there’s always something new to learn and discover.

-Even our younger students can get involved, with Year 7 physicists having the chance to be part of the judging panel for the Royal Society Young Peoples’ Science Book Prize, or by becoming a member of our weekly Science Club run by A level students.
+Year 7 physicists having the chance to be part of the judging panel for the Royal Society Young Peoples’ Science Book Prize, or by becoming a member of our weekly Science Club run by A level students.
 The Big Build – our summer engineering extravaganza – brings the whole school together for hands-on engineering activities.
-As do our evening Lower School engineering socials with Abingdon School.